-- 7. Please note that the following outcomes are not possible even if your complaint is found to be supported by evidence: - (a) Refund of monies to a patient or a discount in a bill incurred by a patient; - (b) Compensation/damages for any harm caused as a result of the doctor's misconduct or negligence; - (c) Retrieval of medical records on a patient's behalf; - (d) An explanation from the doctor(s) and/or HCI in respect of a treatment or procedure; - (e) An order that the doctor(s) perform a particular procedure or offer a certain treatment; - (f) An apology from the doctor(s) or HCI; - (g) Revocation of the licence of the HCI; and - (h) Criminal sanctions (e.g. imprisonment) against the doctor(s) and/or HCI.
+- 7. Please note that the following outcomes are not possible even if your complaint is found to be supported by evidence: - (a) Refund of monies to a patient or a discount in a bill incurred by a patient; - (b) Compensation/damages for any harm caused as a result of the doctor's misconduct or negligence; - (c) Retrieval of medical records on a patient's behalf: - (d) An explanation from the doctor(s) and/or healthcare institution in respect of a treatment or procedure; - (e) An order that the doctor(s) perform a particular procedure or offer a certain treatment; - (f) An apology from the doctor(s) or healthcare institution; - (g) Revocation of the licence of the healthcare institution; and - (h) Criminal sanctions (e.g. imprisonment) against the doctor(s) and/or healthcare institution.